-Questions to Ask a Motorcycle Injury Lawyer
+The Best Questions to Ask a Motorcycle accident attorney

-There is nothing wrong with being a jack-of-all-trades and many of the more than 170,000 attorneys in California handle multiple areas of the law, including motorcycle injury with varying degrees of success.
+There is nothing wrong with being a jack-of-all-trades and many of the more than 170,000 attorneys in California handle multiple areas of the law, including motorcycle personal injury with varying degrees of success.
 However, the ability to investigate and assess the value of a personal injury claim requires the lawyer to have the experience and knowledge that can only be developed through years of actually handling cases similar to yours from intake through trial.

 If you have been injured in a motorcycle accident, you want an attorney who knows and understands how motorcycles are ridden and the particular risks confronting riders and their passengers.
-Retaining the services of a motorcycle injury lawyer with experience handling motorcycle accidents means your lawyer knows what to look for when investigating the accident and assessing the strength of your claim.
+Retaining the services of a motorcycle personal injury lawyer with experience handling motorcycle accidents means your lawyer knows what to look for when investigating the accident and assessing the strength of your claim.

 The vast majority of personal injury claims are settled before they go to trial.
 In fact, a study by the federal government found that only 3 percent of civil cases arising from motor vehicle accidents ever went to trial.
 Some attorneys and law firms prefer to settle cases as quickly as possible to avoid the time and expense needed to properly prepare a case for trial.

 A settlement can be good for the accident victim, but not when the lawyer’s reputation for settling cases and avoiding trials causes insurance company claims adjusters to offer less than the case is actually worth.
-Motorcycle injury lawyers with considerable trial experience can reject low settlement offers and hold out for more because insurance adjusters know the lawyer is capable of taking the case to trial.
+Motorcycle personal injury lawyers with considerable trial experience can reject low settlement offers and hold out for more because insurance adjusters know the lawyer is capable of taking the case to trial.

-Past verdicts and settlements are not a guarantee of future outcomes in similar cases, but they do provide you with an indication of the motorcycle injury lawyers negotiating abilities and willingness to pursue a trial when necessary.
+Past verdicts and settlements are not a guarantee of future outcomes in similar cases, but they do provide you with an indication of the motorcycle personal injury lawyers negotiating abilities and willingness to pursue a trial when necessary.
 When asking about prior verdicts and settlements, make certain to ask for the dates associated with them.
 Some attorneys will be more than willing to share their courtroom triumphs with a prospective client, but you want the information to show you the lawyer remains active in the courtroom as well as in pre-trial negotiations.

 You might assume the lawyer you speak with during the initial consultation will be handling your case, but you could be wrong.
-Some law firms routinely assign associates and paralegals to handle various aspects of a motorcycle injury case.
+Some law firms routinely assign associates and paralegals to handle various aspects of a motorcycle personal injury case.
 It is not uncommon for the preparation of the documents necessary to start your lawsuit to be assigned to a paralegal, which is fine as long as you know the attorney you thought was going to handle your case retains ultimate responsibility for it.

 If the office has files scattered about and the lawyer is interrupted by calls or staff members interrupting with questions about pending cases, the person might be too busy to give your claim the attention it needs and deserves.
 Ask the lawyer how long it will be before work will begin on your case.
 Unless work will begin immediately, the attorney might be too busy to handle your claim.